 Advanced Manufacturing

-As defined in the DeKalb County Target Sector Strategy, the Advanced Manufacturing industry accounts for 26,400 jobs in the Metro Atlanta Region.
+As defined in the DeKalb County Target Sector Strategy, the Advanced Manufacturing industry accounts for over 116,000 jobs in the Metro Atlanta Region.
 The industry is broad, representing over 100 sectors.
-Employment is distributed broadly across these sectors, with no one sector representing more than 1% of industry employment.
 The table on the following page identifies the largest sectors in the Advanced Manufacturing industry.

 Advanced Manufacturing Industry Overview, 6 Digit NAICS - Atlanta Region